 Many families at the school consider St Matthew’s to be ‘their church’.
 A good number of school children have been baptised there, and some go on to be confirmed as well.

-The links between the school and church are very strong: Dom comes into school every week to lead Collective Worship with the children, and the entire school walks to church for special services at regular intervals throughout the year.
+The links between the school and church are very strong: Alice comes into school every week to lead Collective Worship with the children, and the entire school walks to church for special services at regular intervals throughout the year.
 There is also a weekly prayer meeting at the school, and a number of the Governors are church members.